largest desert in india

 Largest Desert in the World

-With its roughly 14,200,000 square kilometers, the Antarctica Desert is the Largest Desert in the World.
-It is located in Antarctica and the oceanic regions that surround it.
+With roughly 14,200,000 square kilometers, the Antarctica Desert is the largest desert in the World.
+It is located in Antarctica and the oceanic regions surrounding it.
 It has frigid temperatures and a substantial ice sheet.
 Amazingly, almost 70% of the freshwater on Earth is frozen in this desert.
-Largest Desert in India it is classified as a polar desert due to its exceptionally low precipitation levels despite its enormous size.
-The Antarctic Desert is home to rare species of wildlife like penguins, seals, and various seabird species.
-Its deep ice sheet, which can reach depths of more than two miles in some places, also holds priceless records of Earth’s past climate.
+The Largest desert in India is classified as polar due to its exceptionally low precipitation levels despite its enormous size.

 Smallest Desert in the world